JSBSim-Team/jsbsim/README.md

 ### Ubuntu Linux

-Debian packages for Ubuntu Linux "Bionic" 18.04 LTS and "Focal" 20.04 LTS for 64 bits platforms are also available in the [JSBSim project release section](https://github.com/JSBSim-Team/jsbsim/releases/tag/v1.1.14).
+Debian packages for Ubuntu Linux "Focal" 20.04 LTS and "Jammy" 22.04 LTS for 64 bits platforms are also available in the [JSBSim project release section](https://github.com/JSBSim-Team/jsbsim/releases/tag/v1.1.14).
 There are 3 packages for each platform:

 * `JSBSim_1.1.14-1188.amd64.deb` which installs the executables `JSBSim` and `aeromatic`
 * `JSBSim-devel_1.1.14-1188.amd64.deb` which installs the development resources (headers and libraries)